chris838/tennis/README.md

 1. Start the jupyter server by running `jupyter notebook`
 2. Open the `MADDPG_Tennis_Multi_Agent.ipynb` notebook
 3. Change the kernel to `drlnd`
-4. You should be able to run all the cells
+4. Follow instructions in the notebook to either load an existing agent train a new one.

 ## Weights